Ediser-mEDRA/ARDI-service/README.md

    ![basic-authentication](https://user-images.githubusercontent.com/39902417/42159008-9377df60-7df2-11e8-88c3-9df8843bb53a.png)

-   Then enter the user and the password as on the figure below (authentication on mEDRA database):
+   Then enter the user and the password as on the figure below (authentication on mEDRA application as DRS register):

    ![basic-authorization](https://user-images.githubusercontent.com/39902417/42159024-9f91cc7a-7df2-11e8-91cf-61c33a380b6d.png)

-   + Request body: valid DRS (Digital Rightsholder Statement) (application/xml) according to the LCC DRS schema.
+   + Request body:

+   a valid DRS (Digital Rightsholder Statement) (application/xml) according to the LCC DRS schema.
 In order to allow the deposit of simple statement, the ARDI registration format contains a subset of group of elements taken from the DRS schema.
 In mEDRA application, we have decided to simplify the structure of a Right, starting from two basic use cases:
      * an (self-published) author wishing to declare his/her copyright ownership on a content